feihong/cool-char-generator/README.md

 Deployed to: https://cool-char-generator.glitch.me/

 This is a simple ReasonReact app that randomly generates visually interesting characters from various writing systems.
-It makes use of the [Material-UI] React component library.
+It makes use of the [Material-UI](https://material-ui.com/) React component library via the [@jsiebern/bs-material-ui](https://github.com/jsiebern/bs-material-ui) bindings.

-This project does not run directly on [Glitch](https://glitch.com) because `bs-platform` cannot be installed there.
-However, it can be imported into Glitch by way of a default orphan branch.
+This project cannot run directly on [Glitch](https://glitch.com) because the Reason toolchain cannot be installed there.
+However, the compiled JavaScript files can be imported into Glitch by way of a default orphan branch.
 See the [deploy recipe](DEPLOY.md) for more details.

 ## Prerequisites